xavierjialei/xi-portfolio/part-ii.md

 What else do you think could be adjusted or improved?

 > Maybe you could talk more about the consequence of losing so many different languages at a rapid speed.
+Also, try to use different kinds of charts so that the visual is more engaging.